-I don’t know about you, but I’m not the best at time management.
+I don’t know about you, but I’m working on time management.
 I can be on my laptop after the twins go to bed and before I know it, it’s time for me to go to sleep.

-Or, the day is over and I have nothing planned for dinner.
+Or, the day is over and I have most of my tasks crossed off!

 To help you manage your time, let’s set some goals.